Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/list-organization.md

 ![List Items Organized using a DAG](https://i.nostr.build/rrZ7OfeIGndEI73o.png)

+Figure 1: Green circles represent list items (cities).
+Grey circles represent _sets_ of list items.
+Grey arrows indicate that one set is a _subest_ of the other.
+Green arrows indicate that one list item is an _element_, or a specific instance, or another set.

 # Sets, subsets, and specific instances

 We require two new Lists: a list of _sets_ and a list of _relationship types_.
 And we will declare two specific types of relationships: _subest_ and _specific instance_.
 Note that the list of relationship types and the _subest_ relationship type are used to build hierarchies for other NIPs, such as the [Curated Dual Field Contexts NIP](https://nostrhub.io/naddr1qvzqqqrcvypzpef89h53f0fsza2ugwdc3e54nfpun5nxfqclpy79r6w8nxsk5yp0qy28wumn8ghj7un9d3shjtnyv9kh2uewd9hsqxmrw4exzar9vskkgatpdskkv6t9d3jz6cm0de6x27r5wv63qndn).
 Once these are declared for one purpose, they can and should be reused: _they do not need to be redeclared_.